 Exporting to Other Formats

 Unity can handle Blender’s .blend just fine as long as Blender is installed on the system.
 However, when sharing models with different people, it’s often better to use a format like .FBX or .OBJ that doesn’t require any other software.
-That’s also the reason why most of our tutorials come with .FBX model files instead of the source .blend ones.
+That’s also the reason why most of our tutorials come with .FBX model files instead of .blend files.

 Exporting to FBX with Blender is easy.
 To start, select File > Export > FBX (.fbx) in the top menu.

+You’ll now see a Blender File View window.
 You can choose a location to save the file by choosing a folder on the left or by typing in the location directly at the top.
-The export settings are at the bottom left of the window:
+The export settings are at the right side of the window:

 These default export settings will work with Unity, but there’s a chance they might make a mess in more complex scenes as it will export everything, even lamps and cameras.
 To make a clean export, make the following changes:

-With just these options selected, you won’t get any undesired objects exported.
-Now check the !EXPERIMENTAL!
-Apply Transform checkbox right below the options you deselected.
+With these options selected, you won’t get any undesired objects exported.
+Now check the Apply Transform checkbox at the bottom of the Transform section.
 This applies the position, rotation and scale of all objects.
 That means any non-uniform values will be reset; if the rotation was set to (X:23, Y:125, Z:7), for example, it will be set to (X:0, Y:0, Z:0).